 Dr. Hunter (Patch) Adams (www.patchadams.org) committed his life, starting in the early 1970s while attending medical school to bring fun and laughter back into the hospital world and put into practice the idea that “healing should be a loving human interchange, not a business transaction.”
 Unrelated but around the same time, professional clowns from the not-for-profit Big Apple Circus started to do hospital visits.
 They slowly developed a strong training program for therapeutic hospital clowns and made it officially public in 1986 (http://lou.pm/bac).
 Their message and techniques spread worldwide over the following years.
 In 1998 the Hollywood feature film on Patch Adams starring Robin Williams gave the world of therapeutic hospital clowns an unprecedented level of exposure and public recognition.

 Dr. Madan Kataria is an Indian family physician who created Laughter Yoga in 1995 with the help of his wife.
 Together they simplified the various laughter techniques that existed at that time into their bare essence: fake it until you make it.
 It actually worked.
 See www.laughteryoga.org.

-Sebastien Gendry is a professional Laughter Therapist and an early adopter of Laughter Yoga, a technique he helped to introduce in North America and other countries.
-He is the founder of Laughter Wellness, a complete methodology that embraces and unifies the many different laughter healing modalities currently available.
+Sebastien Gendry is a laughterpreneur who was an early adopter of Laughter Yoga, a technique he helped to introduce in North America, Russia, Palestine and other countries.
+He is the creator of the Laughter Wellness method, a new mind-body modality that incorporates a range of strategies and techniques to help create and sustain positive energies to benefit the body, mind and spirit, promoting multiple aspects of wellbeing.
 See www.laughterwellness.org.